sei-jed-10/W08D02-React-State/07-Quiz.md

 4. A map is like a `while` loop.
 With `map`, you make a new variable and with it iterate through each item until you break the loop.

 **Answer**
+1. A map is like a `while` loop.
+With `map`, you use an existing iterator to navigate through each item until you break the loop.

 <br><br>